 Hindemith.
 The Rhapsody for Orchestra is probably the composer’s

 Corporation.
-In 1960 Toyama conducted the orchestra on a world tour which
+In 1960 Toyama conducted the orchestra on a world tour on which

-musical influences were probably Béla Bartók and Dmitri Shostakovich.
-He is
+important musical influences were probably Bartók and Shostakovich and he is

 fond of incorporating Japanese traditional music into his work, drawing on